grmarxer/Onboarding/Case_Study_4-VIPs_and_Pools.md

 - Layer 4 only
 - No SNAT
 - No pool
-- Change the default GW on the node to something other than the BIG-IP and curl to a node IP.
-Before running the test clear the BIG-IP connection table (#tmsh clear sys connection).
+- Change the default GW on a specific node to something other than the BIG-IP and curl that specific node's IP from your client.
 What happens and why?
-Document findings using TCPDUMP
+Document findings using TCPDUMP.

 #### Route Domains
 - Create route domain 10